Tianxiang-C/SCI-Cream/content/authors/tang-chanyuan/_index.md

   - Research Assistants
   - Alumni
 ---
-Shannon (唐婵媛) is a research assistant in applied psychology at The Chinese University of Hong Kong, Shenzhen, working under Prof. HE Jinbo’s supervision.
+TANG Chanyuan (Shannon TANG; 唐婵媛) is a research assistant in applied psychology at The Chinese University of Hong Kong, Shenzhen, working under Prof. HE Jinbo’s supervision.